6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel CSI-independent DRL-based scheme for Fresnel zone spot beamfocusing using ELPMs.
 To overcome the complexity and convergence issues, we introduced a distributed structure consisting of several sub-array PMs each equipped with a TD3-DRL optimizer.
 This modular setup enabled collaborative optimization of the transmitted power at the DFP, significantly reducing computational complexity while enhancing the convergence rate.
 The proposed scheme makes CSI-independent SBF for ELPMs quite feasible and computationally affordable in practice; this has not been the case in existing works in the literature so far.
 We provided multiple numerical results to demonstrate the performance and benefits of our proposed structure.
+Several intriguing research areas beckon for future exploration.
+These are as follows: \begin{itemize} \item In this work, we considered that each subarray learns the optimal beamfocusing subvector with no initially trained policy.
+In practice, the beamfocusing submatrices of different subarrays are correlated to each other.
+An interesting research direction is to leverage this correlation by employing various transfer learning techniques.

+\item A completely CSI-independent algorithm inherently possesses a degree of complexity.
+When the exact or inexact CSI for a subset of array elements is available, the proposed DRL-based scheme can be modified to incorporate such data into the learning process to reduce computational complexity and enhance speed and performance.

+\item Other research directions include exploring how the whole array be divided optimally into the set of subarrays (i.e., finding optimal values of $N$ and $M$), investigating non-uniform distribution of each subarray antenna elements throughout the whole aperture, and finally considering scalable multi-focal SBF through multi-agent DRL-based schemes. \end{itemize}